 Download Our Free Guide To Mexican Classics

 Your free guide will be emailed to you immediately.
-Serve our gorditas recipe with a side of: Much like many Mexican other dishes, gorditas are naturally gluten free!
+Much like many Mexican other dishes, gorditas are naturally gluten free!
 They are made with masa harina which is made entirely from corn.
 The gorditas translation into English means fat or chubby and is usually used as a term of endearment or affection.
 You could compare it to a pasty here in England!
 Masa is a maize dough that comes from ground nixtamalized corn.
 The flour’s dried and powdered form is called masa harina.
 You can buy this in most big supermarkets as well as Ocado and Amazon.
 Subscribe now for a free copy of the Gran Luchito e-cookbook filled with delicious, authentic Mexican recipes and join our mailing list for all the latest recipes, news and blog updates.

 Similar Recipes You Might Like to Try